-Effective August 1, 2018, beginning with the graduating class of 2020 (incoming first year nursing students of Fall 2018), students are required to obtain a minimum of 78%, a satisfactory clinical practice grade and satisfactory completion of laboratory practicum (where applicable) in all nursing courses.
+Students are required to obtain a minimum of 78%, a satisfactory clinical practice grade and satisfactory completion of laboratory practicum (where applicable) in all nursing courses.
 A letter grade of "C" or better in all required science courses (Microbiology, Anatomy and Physiology I & II) is required.
-Please note: the graduating class of 2019 (current 2nd year nursing students) will be grandfathered and will continue to be required to get a minimum of 75%, and a satisfactory clinical practice grade.